Rabbit_in_the_wild.jpg

 Download exemplar course materials (licensed under Creative Commons CC-BY-SA 4.0 International):

-Development of this exemplar course followed the UArctic Læra Institute's Circumpolar Studies curriculum development guidelines in striving to maintain a multidisciplinary approach, incorporating local Indigenous Knowledge, employing Indigenous methods of learning and sharing, learning on the land, incorporating Elder or Knowledge-holder participation, and will cover contemporary issues, by nature of the rapidly changing climate in Northern terrestrial regions and the impacts of people living in the North.
+This course follows the guidelines of the Læra Institute's Circumpolar Studies curriculum in employing a multidisciplinary approach, incorporating local First Nations knowledge, employing Indigenous learning styles, learning on the land, incorporating Elder or Knowledge-holder participation, and will cover contemporary issues, necessitated by the rapidly changing climate in the North.

 This exemplar course could be an essential part of learning for students planning to live and work in the North and contribute to mitigation and adaptation to the impacts of climate change.
 Students may be professionals and practicing managers and have hands on information to share regarding developing strategies and management objectives for their communities.
 The classroom atmosphere and style of dissemination for this course encourages sharing of ideas.